 Students may request an official or unofficial copy of a transcript at any time.
-A request for an official transcript will not be processed if the Student Accounts Office or Dissertation Office has placed a hold on the student's account.
+A request for an official transcript will not be processed if the student has a Dissertation Office hold.
 Transcripts will be provided at no cost to students who are currently enrolled, and a processing fee of \$4.00 per transcript applies if a requester is no longer enrolled at Pacifica.